Amani-K-code/Amani-K-code/README.md

 ### 🚀 My Projects
 Here are a few things I'm working on or have explored:

-* **Automated Public Transport Payment System:** [WIP] Conceptualizing a project to streamline public transport payments.
+* **Automated Public Transport Payment System:** [Safiri] Conceptualizing a project to streamline public transport payments.
 * **CoreTech Africa (ESIT-FARM):** Contributing to a farm management system.